mcfillppo/cpuminer-koto/README.txt

 Core series.
 Pentium and Celeron often have fewer features.

-AMD CPUs older than Piledriver, including Athlon x2 and Phenom II x4, are not supported by cpuminer-opt due to an incompatible implementation of SSE2 on these CPUs.
-Some algos may crash the miner with an invalid instruction.
+AMD CPUs older than Piledriver, including Athlon x2 and Phenom II x4, are not supported by cpuminer-koto due to an incompatible implementation of SSE2 on these CPUs.
+In rare cases, the miner might crash with an invalid instruction.
-Users are recommended to use an unoptimized miner such as cpuminer-multi.
+As a workaround, users are recommended to use an unoptimized miner such as cpuminer-multi.

 Exe name                Compile flags              Arch name

 cpuminer-sse2.exe      "-march=core2"              Core2, Nehalem
 cpuminer-aes-sse42.exe "-maes -msse4.2"            Westmere
 cpuminer-aes-avx.exe   "-march=corei7-avx"         Sandybridge, Ivybridge
 cpuminer-avx2.exe      "-march=core-avx2"          Haswell...
 cpuminer-avx2-sha.exe  "-march=core-avx2 -msha"    Ryzen

-If you like this software feel free to donate:
+If you have found this software more useful than other alternatives available, please, feel free to donate:

+KOTO: k1GHJkvxLQocac94MFBbKAsdUvNbFdFWUyE
-BTC: 12tdvfF7KmAsihBXQXynT6E6th2c2pByTT
+BTC: 1HKWV5t4KGUwybVHNUaaY9TXFSoBvoaSiP
-ETH: 0x72122edabcae9d3f57eab0729305a425f6fef6d0
+ETH: 0xF17e490B391E17BE2D14BFfaA831ab8966d2e689
-LTC: LdUwoHJnux9r9EKqFWNvAi45kQompHk6e8
+LTC: LNSEJzT8byYasZGd4f9c3DgtMbmexnXHdy
-BCH: 1QKYkB6atn4P7RFozyziAXLEnurwnUM1cQ
+BCH: 1AVXvPBrNdhTdwBN5VQT5LSHa7sEzMSia4

-BTG: GVUyECtRHeC5D58z9F3nGGfVQndwnsPnHQ
+After all those morning cups of coffee need to come from somewhere, in order to enable efficient code writing :)

+Thanks!